KVUE Investors Have Opportunity to Lead Kenvue Inc. Securities Fraud Lawsuit

-LOS ANGELES, Nov.
-17, 2023 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Kenvue Inc. ("Kenvue" or the "Company") (NYSE: KVUE).
+BENSALEM, Pa., Nov.
+21, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Kenvue Inc. ("Kenvue" or the "Company") (NYSE: KVUE).

 Class Period: May 2023 IPO